spacive/mercury-player/README.md

 ### MacOS (Homebrew) (Untested)

 **MacOS is not officially supported, and most likely never will be.
-This is because I don't own an iMac or Macbook.**
+This is because I don't own a Mac.**
-**However, the packages are available on Homebrew, so if you have an Apple device, try seeing if it works, because I have no idea.** brew install pygobject3 gstreamer gst-plugins-base gst-plugins-good
+**However, the packages are available on Homebrew, so if you have an Apple device, try seeing if it works, because I have no idea.**

+brew install pygobject3 gstreamer gst-plugins-base gst-plugins-good

 **Make sure you are using Python on Homebrew**